TexasInstruments/edgeai-robotics-sdk/tools/stereo_camera/calibration/README.md

 <figcaption>Figure 1.
 Good or Bad checkerboard poses: From left to right, good, good, fair, bad and bad.</figcaption>
 <br />

 Once `stereo_capture.py` is launched, both left and right image sequences will be displayed in the same window.
 To save each image snapshot, position the mouse over the image window and press the 's' key.
 The left and right images will be saved in `PATH/imageL` and `PATH/imageR`, respectively, where `PATH` is the directory specified when launched.
 After capturing all the images, press 'q' to exit.
-The following figures shows the examples of checkerboard snapshots.
+The following figures show the examples of checkerboard snapshots.

 <!-- <p align="center">
     <img src="docs/leftImage01.png" width="350"> <img src="docs/rightImage01.png" width="350">